Serving Globally

 Kateri Medical Services

-The Outreach Committee supports the vital ministry of the Kateri Medical Services, which provides non-sectarian, essential medical services to rural communities in the Anglican diocese of Kaduna, Nigeria.
-Everyone is invited to participate in the yearly missions by Kateri, whether by accompanying the medical staff and other volunteers or sponsoring an individual who wishes to do so.
-A group of volunteers are in the process of completing a Trinity Church Cookbook, with recipes representing the many regional and national backgrounds of the church's parishioners.
-All proceeds from the cookbook will be donated to Kateri Medical Services.
-Contact Anne Rapkin (a.rapkin@snet.net)
+Trinity has supported the vital ministry of the Kateri Medical Services, a ministry founded by a priest in our Diocese, which provides non-sectarian, essential medical services to rural communities in the Anglican diocese of Kaduna, Nigeria.
+Everyone is invited to participate in missions to Kateri, whether by accompanying the medical staff and other volunteers or sponsoring an individual who wishes to do so.
+Our Outreach ministry has provided a scholarship for this, and an annual grant in support of new clinics.
+A group of volunteers completed a Trinity Church Cookbook in 2019, with recipes representing the many regional and national backgrounds of the church's parishioners.
+All proceeds from the sale of the cookbook and contributions go to Kateri Medical Services.

 Refugee Resettlement